hosteur-sa-ch/rag-hosteur-backup-fileagent/README.md

 ![src](srcdoc/Screenshot_20211462.png)

-**Here place your Hosteur Bucket S3 credentials, and select the environment to backup**
+**Type here the S3 credentials of your Hosteur Bucket account and choose the environment you want to backup.**

-Credentials informations will be send to your email, and displayed at the end of addon's installation.
+>The login information will be sent to you by email and displayed at the end of the installation.

-Hosteur Backup Dashboard is always accessible over TLS at node fqdn like : https://nodexxxx-env-xxxx.rag-cloud.hosteur.com:8443/
+Hosteur Backup Dashboard is always accessible in TLS from the node fqdn at : https://nodexxxx-env-xxxx.rag-cloud.hosteur.com:8443/

 >**!!
-Backup Encryption Keys : this encryption key AES-256 format, is the key for your backups, keep it with caution, if you loose it you wont be able to use your backups anymore !!**
+Backup Encryption Keys : This key is the encryption key of your backups in AES-256 format, you must keep it in order to be able to use your backups, the loss of this key will not allow you to use them anymore !!**

 ![src](srcdoc/Screenshot_20211463.png)

->If you open UI at this time you should get error message because you haven't deployed agent yet.
+>If you open the interface before you have installed an agent you will get an error message indicating this.

-#### Dashboard UI
+#### Dashboard Interface

-##### Home start with all agent list with current snapshots
+##### The home page displays the list of connected agents and the snapshots associated with that agent.

 ![src](srcdoc/Screenshot_20211470.png)

->You can have here 2 types of snapshots, Scheduled or Manual, relative to backup mode.
+>There are two types of snaphosts, named "Scheduled" or "Manual", corresponding to the type of backup.

-##### Open Agent details, get you snapshots, statistics and a search tool to find a files or forlder from backups.
+##### By opening an Agent's details you will see the available snapshots, statistics and a search tool to find file or folder occurrences in your backups.

 ![src](srcdoc/Screenshot_20211471.png)

-##### Open a snapshots, get you files and folders inside it and a search tool to find a files or forlder from backups.
+##### By opening a snaphot, you will see a list of your backed up files and folders, as well as a search engine to find file and folder occurrences in your backups.

 ![src](srcdoc/Screenshot_20211472.png)

-##### Search for a file or folder, get all pathes and versions who can be restored.
+##### If you search for a file or folder, you will see a list of occurrences of your search for all files or folders in your backups, by date

 ![src](srcdoc/Screenshot_20211477.png)

-##### Restore All or Selected, give you choice to restore files, folders on restore_backup path, this path is accessible at de restoration date on UI node and Agents nodes at the same path.
+##### "Restore All" or "Restore Selected", allows you to restore files and folders selected in the backup_restore path, this path is available from the Dashboard node but also on the Agent nodes, you will find a restore date folder containing your backups.

 ![src](srcdoc/Screenshot_20211473.png)